 When CLOSE_ON_COMMIT=NO (the default when MODE=ORACLE), issuing a COMMIT or ROLLBACK will only close cursors declared using the FOR UPDATE clause or referred to by the CURRENT OF clause.
-Other cursors are unaffected by a COMMIT or ROLLBACK and if open, remain open.
-However, when CLOSE_ON

-COMMIT=YES (the default when MODE=ANSI), issuing a COMMIT or ROLLBACK closes all cursors.
+Other cursors that are not affected by the COMMIT or ROLLBACK statement, remain open, if they are open already.
+However, when CLOSE_ON_COMMIT=YES (the default when MODE=ANSI), issuing a COMMIT or ROLLBACK closes all cursors.
 For more information, see "CLOSE_ON_COMMIT" on page 14-11.